-Blog: How to Build Canada’s First Hydrogen Node in the Greater Edmonton Region
+Blog: How to Build Canada’s First Hydrogen HUB in the Edmonton Region

 In many ways, 2050 is a mystery.
 What will life be like in the future?
 Which new technologies will define the day?
 Which social, cultural, political and economic factors will drive change?
 However, some things are certain.
 According to a recent Transition Accelerator report, the two most significant components of our 2050 net-zero energy system will be decarbonized electricity, to power personal vehicles, buildings and industry, and hydrogen, a fuel that only emits water when combusted and can decarbonize heavy freight, shipping, planes, space heating in cold climates and heavy industries such as steelmaking.

 In fact, the report reveals that Canada is one of the lowest cost places in the world to make hydrogen, and projects that the fuel will serve approximately 27% of Canada’s energy needs in a net-zero future.
 This hydrogen demand could be met with blue hydrogen by upgrading 72% of Canada’s current natural gas production, or by green hydrogen generated by 66,000 large wind turbines or 195 large hydro reservoirs the size of BC’s Site C dam.
 Both are tall orders, and in reality, this demand would be best met by a combination of the two types of hydrogen based on the strengths and natural resources of different regions across Canada.
 And hydrogen won’t just help Canada get to net-zero by 2050; the report also projects that Canadian hydrogen would benefit the country economically and has a market potential of up to $100 billion a year.